PinkDiamond1/boba-docs/user-docs/002_fraud-detection.md

 ```

-At that point, the `Fraud Detector` can compare the public state roots (deposited into Ethereum miannet by the Boba L2) with the state roots that you have computed:
+At that point, the `Fraud Detector` can compare the public state roots (deposited into Ethereum Mainnet by Boba Network) with the state roots that you have computed:

 ```bash